 2. Remember your PIN.
 Saving your PIN in your phone or writing it down is never a good idea.
 To keep your card secure, memorise your PIN and never keep it with your card.
 Do not share your PIN with anyone.

 3. Stolen or lost credit card?
-Call us immediately on 0800 7835881 or +441217125522 from abroad.Calls may be recorded.
+Report it right away!
+Existing Asda Money credit card customers can call us immediately on 0800 7835881 or +441217125522 from abroad.Calls may be recorded.
 Calls charged at basic rate.
 The number provided may be included as part of any inclusive call minutes provided by your phone operator.

 4. Contactless credit card fraud happens, but because payments can only be made within a few centimetres of a card reader, transactions by mistake are rare.
 However, an effective form of fraud protection for this can be used by a refined metal cardholder to prevent fraudulent or incorrect readings, if you wish.

 5. Credit card shopping online?
 Make sure your computer, laptop or mobile device is protected with up-to-date security software.
 Only use familiar, secure sites, checking the web address begins with “https” and that there’s a locked padlock sign in the browser address bar.
 And always log out after shopping, whilst saving the confirmation email as a record of your purchase.

 6. Register your card with Mastercard Secure Code and/or Verified by Visa.

 7. Never let anyone take your card out of your sight during a transaction.